datagovsg/live-parking-info/presentation/presentation-noh.md

 ```

 * `input` creates an input box
-* `input` is a basic element, does not require a closing tag
+* `input` tags aren't designed to contain text or other elements, so there is _no_ corresponding closing tag

 ---